-Although in context this verse reminds us not to fall into legalism by imposing non-scriptural rules and regulations upon ourselves or others, about what we can or can't eat - or what we should or should not drink - in its wider application this is a life-challenge to all believers.
+Although in context this verse reminds us not to fall into legalism by imposing non-scriptural rules and regulations upon ourselves or others, about what we can or can't eat - or what we should or should not drink - in its wider application, this is a life-challenge to all believers.

 This verse reminds us that everything we do should be done to the glory of God.
-And whether we find ourselves to be alone or in the company of others – whether we are thrust into the business of every-day life or quietly confined in the isolation of a sick-bed, our attitudes and actions should be such that they are a positive reflection of God's glory.
+And whether we find ourselves to be alone or in the company of others – whether we are thrust into the business of every-day life or quietly confined to the isolation of a sick-bed, our attitudes and actions should be such that they are a positive reflection of God's glory.

-But there is a third reason that whatever we do should be done to the glory of God, and this verse reminds us that it is connected with a loving concern for brothers and sisters in Christ, who are weaker in the faith, may find that their consciences prohibit them from practicing something, which although quite “lawful”, could cause them to stumble in their Christian life.
+But there is a further reason that whatever we do should be done to the glory of God, and this verse reminds us that it is connected with a loving concern for others.
+Brothers and sisters in Christ, who are weaker in the faith, may find that their consciences prohibit them from practicing something, which although quite “lawful”, could cause them to stumble in their Christian life.

 Whether we find ourselves in the first flush of youth or if we have advanced into the twilight years of old age - ALL that we are and all the choices we make should be for His glory.
-All the thoughts of our minds and all the motives of our hearts should be an open book - so that when read by others, our life proclaims ALL to the glory of God.
+All the thoughts of our minds and all the motives of our hearts should be an open book - so that when observed by others, our life proclaims ALL to the glory of God.

-Oh Lord my God, how I long to be one whose life is a living testimony to Your grace and whose only desire is to live my life to glorify You.
+Oh Lord my God, how I long to be one whose life is a living testimony to Your goodness and grace, and whose only desire is to live my life to glorify You.
 Take my life Lord and may Your will be done in all I say and do today.
 Use me as a vessel to Your praise and glory - in such a way that You increase, and I decrease - until it is Christ, living in and through me, to His praise and glory.
 This I ask in Jesus' name, AMEN.